LotemWolbrum/FOA_volenteer_system_project/README.md

 We have added additional value to this project by making a recommendation system for the volunteers.
 According to a calculation with different weights for the parameters: likes, comments and shares, the recommendation system presents the social network with the greatest influence, as well as the most common language and hashtag/keywords.
 The system also has a Dashboard BI page that can recommend to the volunteer where else to look for anti-Semitic posts in the network.

+# Technologies Used

+ * mySQL: We've made a full database using Tables and their connections, also we used Stored Procedure to access the DB from the server side.
+ * C#: All server side (Backend) is written in C#.
+It's It is divided into 3 sections, namely Controllers, Models, and DAL (Data Access Layer).
+ * HTML, CSS, JS, jQuery: The client side (Frontend) is using HTML for creating the pages, CSS for enhancing the visual appeal, and JS for making the data dynamic from the server.

 Namespace used: System.Net.Mail

 # Main screens from the system